For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • £99 per month – 10 rented items each month.

 Planning to get a suit or a dress for a specific occasion (such as graduation or a formal ball)?
-You might find that the outfit itself costs more than the minimum subscription of £39.
+The Devout also offer one-off rentals of any item for seven days for just £19.
+Or if you need a few items to complete your outfit you might find that the minimum subscription of £39 is cheaper than the outfit itself.

 If this is the case, it would work out as cost-effective to subscribe to The Devout for a month to rent the outfit.
 Then, after the event, you can send back the clothes and cancel your membership to avoid paying for the subscription for longer than you need.